matildao/Trading-Socket/README.md

 To make the repo work you need to add a .env file with the environment variable:

 API_BASE=[Your api here] or create a list of objects directly in the project that the socket can fetch from.

+#### Socket
+I chose to use socket.io since I used it previously and I liked the way it worked.
+For the application I chose to use the data from the trading-api to get the prices of the products in the database to make it possible to manipulate them in the future for a realtime buy and sell functionality.